 Board of Directors

 We are delighted to have elected directors who are responsible for the BID budget and overseeing the projects listed in the business plan.

 The chair is John Turner of Janet & John.
-The other directors in no particular order: Chris Finnieston (Di Maggios), Derek McNeil (Trios) and Collette French (Time & Tide).
+The other directors in no particular order: Chris Finnieston (Di Maggios) and Derek McNeil (Trios).

 Additional representation includes Cllr Martha Wardrop (Hillhead Ward) and Keri Isdale (GCC).
-Further representation will be via invite to certain meetings with organisations including Byres Road Improvement Group (BRIG), Hillhead Community Council and Partick West Community Council.
+Further representation will be via invite to certain meetings with organisations including Byres Road Improvement Group (BRIG), Hillhead Community Council and Partick Community Council.

 The board is also supported by two members of staff: Project Manager, Deborah Murray and Marketing and Events Executive, Jessica Stafford Cameron (who is currently off on maternity leave and being covered by Hannah Moore).

 What is a BID?

 It stands for Business Improvement District and is an initiative within a geographical area where businesses pool resources to make their business better.
 BIDs have a statutory basis, mainly Part 9 of the Planning etc. (Scotland) Act 2006.

 What is the area of Byres Road & Lanes BID?